AI Laws in West Virginia (WV)

 What companies in West Virginia need to know about AI compliance

-West Virginia remains in the "no dedicated AI law" cohort as of 2026-04-22 — west virginia legislature focused 2025 session on energy policy; ai bills remain at study-committee stage.
+West Virginia remains in the "no dedicated AI law" cohort as of 2026-04-22 — west virginia has not enacted comprehensive ai legislation; ai oversight remains at the study and task-force stage.
 Operators across sectors in West Virginia watch federal signals first.

-Three neighboring regimes create compounding exposure: Pennsylvania (HB 1307 — AI Disclosure Act, penalty TBD), Ohio (AI Task Force Recommendations, penalty TBD), and Kentucky (AI Study Resolution, penalty TBD).
+Three neighboring regimes create compounding exposure: Pennsylvania (HB 1598 (2023-24) — AI-generated content disclosure (reintroduced as HB 95, 2025-26), penalty TBD), Ohio (AI Task Force Recommendations, penalty TBD), and Kentucky (AI Study Resolution, penalty TBD).
 Multi-state Cross-Sector operators headquartered in West Virginia default to the strictest stack.

 The federal and neighboring-state framework that governs your AI operations.
-Cross-Sector operators in West Virginia operate under a federal-dominant framework anchored by FTC Section 5 (15 USC 45) and NIST AI RMF 1.0, with adjacent authorities Gramm-Leach-Bliley Act (GLBA) / NIST Cybersecurity Framework (15 U.S.C. § 6801-6809; NIST CSF 2.0); California Consumer Privacy Act (CCPA) / California Privacy Rights Act (CPRA) (CA Civil Code §§ 1798.100-1798.199); General Data Protection Regulation (GDPR) (for EU users) (EU Regulation 2016/679).
+Cross-Sector operators in West Virginia operate under a federal-dominant framework anchored by FTC Section 5 (15 USC 45) and NIST AI RMF 1.0, with adjacent authorities Gramm-Leach-Bliley Act (GLBA) / NIST Cybersecurity Framework (15 U.S.C. § 6801-6809; NIST CSF 2.0); General Data Protection Regulation (GDPR) (for EU users) (EU Regulation 2016/679); Section 508 / ADA Title III (Digital Accessibility) (29 U.S.C. § 794(d); 42 U.S.C. § 12181).
 FTC Operation AI Comply (Sep 2024) targeted five companies across sectors.
 The practical risk they have to price in is cross-sector FTC Section 5 exposure and state UDAP liability, and the bellwether signal to monitor is NIST AI RMF 1.0 (Jan 2023) is cited as the federal baseline across 30+ agency guidance documents.
-Pennsylvania -- HB 1307 — AI Disclosure Act sets the de-facto regional floor.
-West Virginia legislature focused 2025 session on energy policy; AI bills remain at study-committee stage.
+Pennsylvania -- HB 1598 (2023-24) — AI-generated content disclosure (reintroduced as HB 95, 2025-26) sets the de-facto regional floor.
+West Virginia has not enacted comprehensive AI legislation; AI oversight remains at the study and task-force stage.
 Use this as a starting point; sector pages on this site go deeper into industry-specific obligations.

 Because West Virginia has no dedicated AI statute, regulatory obligations fall back to no comprehensive privacy statute layered with federal sector-specific rules.

 Federal law still governs Cross-Sector AI in West Virginia primarily through FTC Section 5 (15 USC 45) and NIST AI RMF 1.0.
-Adjacent federal authorities include Gramm-Leach-Bliley Act (GLBA) / NIST Cybersecurity Framework (15 U.S.C. § 6801-6809; NIST CSF 2.0); California Consumer Privacy Act (CCPA) / California Privacy Rights Act (CPRA) (CA Civil Code §§ 1798.100-1798.199); General Data Protection Regulation (GDPR) (for EU users) (EU Regulation 2016/679).
+Adjacent federal authorities include Gramm-Leach-Bliley Act (GLBA) / NIST Cybersecurity Framework (15 U.S.C. § 6801-6809; NIST CSF 2.0); General Data Protection Regulation (GDPR) (for EU users) (EU Regulation 2016/679); Section 508 / ADA Title III (Digital Accessibility) (29 U.S.C. § 794(d); 42 U.S.C. § 12181).
 Gramm-Leach-Bliley Act (GLBA) / NIST Cybersecurity Framework (enforced by Federal Trade Commission; NIST) applies to saas platforms handling personal/financial data via ai must implement nist csf security standards: identify, protect, detect, respond, recover.
 Penalty exposure: ftc civil penalties up to $100,000/violation; private litigation for data breaches.
 FTC Operation AI Comply (Sep 2024) targeted five companies across sectors.

 With 11-50 employees you can justify a half-time compliance lead and part-time external counsel on retainer.
 Small-stage Cross-Sector operators should deploy a named compliance lead, formal AI inventory, quarterly bias spot-checks, and a documented escalation path, with semi-annual internal audit with annual external review and ownership resting with a designated AI compliance lead reporting to the CEO. small-business budgets ($50K-$250K) justify a compliance lead plus a GRC tool such as Credo AI, Fairly, or Holistic AI.
 For Cross-Sector specifically, the sharpest exposure to manage is cross-sector FTC Section 5 exposure and state UDAP liability.
 Given West Virginia's concentration in energy transition, healthcare, and manufacturing, energy-grid AI and algorithmic adjudication in workers compensation claims deserve priority in your AI inventory.